William Dargie

-Dargie was an official Australian war artist during World War II and painted multiple portraits of Elizabeth II, Queen of Australia as well as the official portraits of two Prime Ministers of Australia and two Governors-General of Australia.
+Dargie was an official Australian war artist during World War II and painted multiple portraits of Elizabeth II, Queen of Australia, as well as the official portraits of two Prime Ministers of Australia and two Governors-General of Australia.
 Dargie painted in a conservative style and is now largely forgotten despite his substantial artistic achievements.

 Biography

 William Dargie was born in Footscray, Victoria, the first son of Andrew Dargie and Adelaide (née Sargent).
 His younger brother, Horrie Dargie, was a noted Australian musician and harmonicist.

 When he was young, he met important Australian artists such as Arthur Streeton and Tom Roberts.
 During World War II, he served with the Australian Army in the Middle East, New Guinea, India and Burma, rising to the rank of Captain.
 He was digging a trench in Tobruk, Libya, when he was informed that he had won the Archibald Prize in 1942.
 More than 500 of his paintings, drawings and sketches are in the collection of the Australian War Memorial, Canberra.

 In December 1954, he was commissioned by Melbourne industrialist James P. Beveridge to paint Australia's official portrait of the Queen, who posed for him at Buckingham Palace.
 That was the first of two portraits he created of the Queen.
 The second, a replica of the first, was painted as "insurance" in case the first was lost in transit to Australia.
 The original hangs in Australia's Parliament House, while the replica is displayed in the National Museum of Australia.
 The "wattle painting", as it became known, was well received by the Australian public, and became one of the most recognisable and treasured examples of 20th-century Australian portraiture.
 Shortly after its completion, colour prints were made available and the work took on the status of official portrait.

 For many postwar immigrants, that portrait was their first encounter with an artwork by an Australian artist, because it was reproduced on Australian naturalisation papers from the mid-1950s.
 Under the terms of the 1954 Australian Citizenship Convention, a print of the work was generally present in local town halls, where many naturalisation ceremonies took place.

 Dargie painted the Duke of Edinburgh in 1956, as well as official portraits of two Australian Prime Ministers: Sir Arthur Fadden and Sir John McEwen.
 Other famous Australians who sat for him included Sir Charles Kingsford Smith, Dame Enid Lyons and Margaret Court.
 Other commissions included General John Baker, Chief of the Australian Defence Force.

 He held positions on several gallery boards, serving on the Commonwealth Art Advisory Board for twenty years.
 Between 1946 and 1953, he was head of the Victorian Art School at the National Gallery of Victoria.

 While he is best known for his portraits, he also painted other works, such as smaller interior views, landscapes and still lifes.

-William Dargie died in Melbourne on 26 July 2003, aged 91, two months after the death of his wife Kathleen (née Howlitt).
+William Dargie died in Melbourne on 26 July 2003, aged 91, two months after the death of his wife Lady Dargie (née Kathleen Howlitt).
 He was a Freemason.